-- This is an annexed property that requires a City land use designation. - The proposed large-scale amendment to Conservation is consistent with the City's Comprehensive Plan. - The property is located within the Plan East Gainesville area. - The City-owned property is one of the Wild Spaces Public Places land acquisitions, and it will expand the conservation/passive recreation area of the City's Morningside Nature Center.
+- This is an annexed property that requires a City land use designation. - The proposed large-scale amendment to Conservation is consistent with the City's Comprehensive Plan. - The property is located within the Plan East Gainesville area. - The City-owned property will expand the conservation/passive recreation area of the City's Morningside Nature Center.